FIXED EXPENSES 2016-2017

 OBLIGATIONS OF GRADUATING SENIORS

-A graduating senior who has any outstanding financial obligations to the College (unpaid fees, disciplinary or library fine, lost library-book charge, etc.), or who has not completed his required Perkins, Stafford, Booker-Stebbins, or Teaching Loan exit counseling with the Financial Aid and Business Offices, will not receive his diploma at Commencement.
-He will be allowed to march in the Commencement exercises, but the diploma will be held in the Business Office until all obligations have been met.
+A graduating senior who has any outstanding financial obligations to the College (unpaid fees, disciplinary or library fine, lost library-book charge, etc.), or who has not completed his required Perkins, Stafford, Booker-Stebbins, or Teaching Loan exit counseling with the Financial Aid and Business Offices, may not receive his diploma at Commencement.
+He will be allowed to march in the Commencement exercises, but the diploma may be held in the Business Office until all obligations have been met.
 Transcripts will also be held until obligations have been met.

 Seniors are reminded of this policy well in advance of Commencement.
 In addition, approximately two weeks before Commencement seniors with outstanding obligations are sent a notice specifying any obligations to be met; preparation of the notice is coordinated by the Business Office, in cooperation with other offices of the College.